DRAMA STRATEGIES

 Marking the Moment

-Marking the Moment is a dramatic technique used to highlight a key moment in a scene or improvisation.
-This can
+A drama strategy used to highlight a key moment in a scene or improvisation, using slow-motion, freeze-frames and more.

 Narration